 Designate tech-free hours to reclaim focus.
 Tip: Silence notifications after 8 PM or use “Do Not Disturb” mode.

 A consistent sleep schedule boosts resilience.
-Tip: Aim for 7–8 hours and avoid screens 30 minutes before bed. https://healthsclinic.com/how-sleep-and-stress-management-shape-your-mental-health
+Tip: Aim for 7–8 hours and avoid screens 30 minutes before bed.
+Benefits of Good Sleep

 Physical activity releases endorphins, consequently lifting mood.
 Tip: Take a 30-minute walk or try online yoga classes.